The views expressed by the host on this program, documented to be almost always right, 99.8% of the time it's Friday.

 Let's keep it rolling.

-Live from the Southern Command in sunny South Florida.
+Live from the Southern Command in sunny South Florida, it's open live Friday.

-One big exciting busy broadcast hour remains, hosted by me, your guiding light.
+One big exciting, busy broadcast hour remains, hosted by me, your guiding light.

 An excellent role model for the youths of America.

-Yeah, but you know, it's it's starting to hit here.
+Yeah, but it's starting to hit here.

-Media's telling everybody they're gonna die.
+Media is telling everybody they're going to die.

 Have you seen some grocery stores?

-The um the uh the shelves are bare.
+The shelves are bare.

 Have you seen this?